ANT-MOC/antmoc-data/README.md

 ### Log file

 A log file of ANT-MOC contains many data fields.
-If a group of log files are provided to a `LogDB` object, these files will be serialized and stored as `LogFile` objects.
+A group of log files are managed by the `LogDB` object.
+By default, the `LogDB` object only keeps log file paths.
+Each of the log files won't be read and serialized until it is queried.

 ```python
 from antmocdata.log import Options, LogDB